zziro/log_analysis/README.md

 # log_analysis

-News is a popular newspaper which has big audience of readers who daily are pending about new articles and relevant information.
+News is a popular newspaper which has big audience of readers who are daily pending about new articles and relevant information.

 In this project you will get answers such as:

-* What are the most pupular aticles that the users prefer to read.
+* What are the most pupular articles that the users prefer to read.
 * What authors are most prefered to read.
-* In which day the newspaper could not attent all request, base on that the error rate was more than 1%.
+* In which day the newspaper could not attent all request, base on that, the error rate was more than 1%.

 To get all information listed above, the Information Technology area, store the data in three tables: